 Are you thinking about moving to Boise?
 You’re not alone.
-In 2018, Forbes found that Boise topped the nation in growth in 2017 with a 3.08 percent population increase.
+In 2020, the U.S. Census Bureau found that Boise topped the nation in growth in 2019 with a 2.78 percent population increase.

 Looking around the Boise metro area, it’s not hard to see why the City of Trees is turning heads.
 Surrounded by picturesque hills and snow-capped mountains, Boise has an outdoorsy vibe with enough metro-area culture and industry to please almost everyone.
 Commutes are short, outdoor recreation is plentiful, and amenities like the famous Boise River Greenbelt and expansive city parks have gained nationwide attention.

-CNBC ranked Boise as the sixth “cheapest” city in the U.S. in 2017, citing estimates of low energy bills and affordable housing.
-But what is the true cost of living in Boise?
-This elusive, ever-changing metric is highly sought after by curious potential home buyers when they’re considering a move.
+MarketWatch ranked Boise the best, affordable place to live in the U.S. in 2019, pointing to "a much lower cost of living than many larger and comparably sized cities."
+But what is the real cost of living in Boise?
+This elusive, ever-changing metric is highly sought after by curious potential homebuyers when they’re considering a move.
 Boise’s cost of living is known to be low, but how does it stack up against other western population centers like Sacramento, Seattle, and Denver?

 Boise Housing Costs

 While it’s true that home and rent prices have soared in the Boise area over the past few years, they still remain significantly lower than other Northwestern population centers.
-For instance, Boise’s current median house costs a homeowner around $300,000, while Seattle’s median home price hit $820,000 in April of 2018, shattering previous records.
+For instance, Boise's current median house costs a homeowner around $400,000, while Seattle's median home price hit $820,000 in October of 2020.

-Boise’s home prices have increased by nearly 20% over the past year, but we are forecasting the Boise market is headed for more balance in the coming months—good news for all potential homebuyers.
+Boise’s home prices have increased by nearly 20% over the past year, but we forecast the Boise market is headed for more balance in the coming months—good news for all potential homebuyers.

 In both Sacramento and Seattle, housing prices are the main factor in an inflated cost of living.
 Seattle’s housing costs are indexed at 224, meaning a house in Seattle will cost you more than double what a Boise home will.
 So while Boise housing has increased in cost over the past several years, the market is still incredibly affordable compared to many other western cities.